Parameterised distance to local irregularity: Preliminaries

 Let $G=(V,E)$ be a graph.
 We say that $G$ is \emph{locally irregular} if, for every edge $uv\in E$, we have $d(u)\neq d(v)$.
 Now, let $S\subseteq V$ be such that $G[V\setminus S]$ is a locally irregular graph; any set $S$ that has this property is denoted as a \emph{vertex-irregulator of $G$}.
 Moreover, let $\I_v(G)$ be the minimum order that any vertex-irregulator of $G$ can have.
 We will say that $S$ is an \emph{optimal} vertex-irregulator of $G$ if $S$ is a vertex-irregulator of $G$ and $|S|=\I_v(G)$.
 Similarly, we define an \emph{edge-irregulator of $G$} to be any set $S\subseteq E$ such that $G-S$ is locally irregular.
 Moreover, let $\I_e(G)$ be the minimum order that any edge-irregulator of $G$ can have.
 We will say that $S$ is an \emph{optimal} edge-irregulator of $G$ if $S$ is an edge-irregulator of $G$ and $|S|=\I_e(G)$.

-The next simple observation is quite useful when proving lower bounds on an optimal vertex or edge-irregulator of a graph.

-\begin{observation} Let $G=(V,E)$ be a graph containing two vertices $u,v$ such that $uv\in E$ and $d(u)=d(v)$.
-Any edge-irregulator of $G$ contains at least one edge incident to $u$ or $v$.
-Also, any vertex-irregulator of $G$ contains at least one vertex in $N(u)\cap N(v)$. \end{observation}
+We begin with some simple observations that hold for any graph $G=(V,E)$. \begin{observation} If $G$ contains two vertices $u,v$ such that $uv\in E$ and $d(u)=d(v)$, then any edge-irregulator of $G$ contains at least one edge incident to $u$ or $v$.
+Also, any vertex-irregulator of $G$ contains at least one vertex in $N(u)\cup N(v)$. \end{observation}